revilowaldow/BITC/Sessions/2025/08 10 - Session 50.md

 2 warlock cantrips
 1st level slot, but would be trading for a 4th level

-Gave chunk of whilspar to
+Gave chunk of whilspar to deep crawlers

 <hr>